-Armed with the resistor performance specification and full details of the application a specialist thick film power resistor manufacturer will select the most appropriate substrate technology to deliver a reliable resistor solution at an appropriate cost.
+Armed with the resistor performance specification and full details of the application a specialist manufacturer will select the most appropriate thick film power resistor substrate technology to deliver a reliable solution at an appropriate cost.

-While small package size is desirable this must not compromise heat dissipation of the resistive element.
-Choosing a specialist power resistor substrate material may maximise heat dissipation and minimise component size but this must be weighed against material cost and potential complications in the manufacturing process.
+Correct resistor substrate material selection can maximise heat dissipation and minimise component size.
+This must be weighed against the material cost and potential complications in the manufacturing process.

 There are four main substrate technologies used in thick film power resistor manufacture, they are: